idaholab/moose/framework/doc/content/syntax/LinearFVKernels/index.md

 which equation do the contributions of this term go).
 This must be a linear finite-volume variable in this case.

 Boundary conditions are not discussed in these examples.
-We recommend visiting [syntax files](syntax/LinearFVBCs/index.md) for details about boundary conditions.
+We recommend visiting the [LinearFVBCs/index.md) page for details about boundary conditions.

 !syntax list /LinearFVKernels objects=True actions=False subsystems=False